IEOR140-T5/FinalProject-NXT/reports/Milestone2.md

 ![Chart](https://raw.github.com/IEOR140-T5/FinalProject-NXT/master/reports/chart-part3.png)

 2.2.
-Listing of data: Within our project folder you will find 3 separate Excel Files (Beacon Scanning Chart, Wall Distance Tests, and a Final Scanning Test).
+Listing of data:

+Within our project folder you will find 3 separate Excel Files (Beacon Scanning Chart, Wall Distance Tests, and a Final Scanning Test).
 When using the coordinates (20,30) we found that there was a difference of degree is 3-4 degrees off.
 When using the coordinates (240, 210) the discrepancies were nearly 1-4 degrees off.

 2.3.
 Calculations and analysis:

-The angle is calculate based on the basic trigonometry from the illustration below:
+Part 1: The angle is calculate based on the basic trigonometry from the illustration below:

 ![Chart](https://raw.github.com/IEOR140-T5/FinalProject-NXT/master/reports/trig.png)